FarronF/limerick-council-meetings/meetings/2019/09/16-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 15th July 2019.md

 Circulated, report of the Senior Staff Officer, Housing Support Services dated 28th May,

-2019 setting out proposals to dispose of the Freehold Interest of premises consisting of a--- 2
+2019 setting out proposals to dispose of the Freehold Interest of premises consisting of a
+---
+2

 dwelling house situate at 43 O’Dwyer Villas, Thomondgate, Limerick and the intention to